UglySoftware/GNAW/README.md

 ##Implementation
 In SimplePyGA, there are Python classes for:
-* Individual (a single "creature")
+* Gene (a named attribute with a numeric value and allowed range)
-* Population (a collection of individuals)
+* Individual (a single "creature" with one or more Genes)
-* Environment (the world that a Population evolves in)
+* Population (a collection of Individuals)
-* Goal (the desired end state for an Individual)
+* Environment (the world that a Population evolves in; settings for each GA run)
-* FitnessCalc (a set of methods for determining an Individual's fitness with respect to a Goal)
+* FitnessCalc (a set of methods for determining an Individual's fitness with respect to a Goal) Then there is a main script, SimplyPyGA.py, that runs the whole GA.

 #Credits
-The original version of this code was based on the article [Creating a genetic algorithm for beginners](http://www.theprojectspot.com/tutorial-post/creating-a-genetic-algorithm-for-beginners/3) by Lee Jaconson at The Project Spot.
+The original version of this code, back when it was all in one script file, was based on the article [Creating a genetic algorithm for beginners](http://www.theprojectspot.com/tutorial-post/creating-a-genetic-algorithm-for-beginners/3) by Lee Jaconson at The Project Spot.

 Improvements to the selection algorithm for cross-breeding came from the article [Genetic Algorithm for Solving Simple Mathematical Equality Problem](https://arxiv.org/ftp/arxiv/papers/1308/1308.4675.pdf) by Denny Hermawanto.